There were numerous inventors that contributed to the invention of television.

+He was also successful in defending his patent rights, however RCA kept the pressure on by appealing the court decision.
 Farnsworth was then approached by AT&T with a proposal.
 AT&T had a patent for "coaxial" cable which was ideal for the transmission of television signals.

 AT&T proposed what is known as a "cross-licensing" arrangement.
 Farnsworth would exclusively license AT&T to transmit television signals and AT&T would exclusively license Farnsworth as the sole user of "coaxial" cable for television.